 - Trial preparation records.
 Documents that are used in preparation to bring an action or defend an action are exempted from public records.
 The information contained in the records may only become available to the public when the court records are public.
 Ohio Revised Code 149.43 (A)(1g).

 - Child and juvenile records.
 Records of inmates released by the Department of Rehabilitation and Correction to the Department of Youth Services regarding incarceration are exempted from public records.
 Records of children released by the Department of Youth Services to the Department of Rehabilitation and Correction are also private records.
 Ohio Revised Code 149.43 (A)(1l).

-- Confidential records maintained by the department of job and family services are also exempted from Ohio public records, These records include private information regarding subjects whose data are maintained, such as place of employment, salary, and information about the family.
-Ohio Revised Code 149.43 (A)(1o).
+- Confidential records maintained by the department of job and family services are also exempted from Ohio public records, These records include private information regarding subjects whose data are maintained, such as place of employment, salary, information about the family, and personnel records according to Ohio Revised Code 149.43 (A)(1o).

 - Residential and familial information of government officers.
 These officers include peace officers, probation officers, parole officers, bailiffs, firefighters, among others.
 Records containing this information are private and the disclosure may amount to a violation of the data subject’s right to privacy.
 Ohio Revised Code 149.43 (A)(1p).

 - Records the disclosure of which is prohibited by federal or state law.
 Ohio Revised Code 149.43 (A)(1v).
 Therefore, the scope of records that are exempted may be increased by other laws besides the Ohio Revised Code 149.43.